Cryptlex Documentation

 The above download package contains the library which you will be using to add licensing to your app.

-After you've added a product for your app in the dashboard, go to the product page of the product you will be adding licensing to.
-You will need to do two things:
+After you've added a product for your app in the admin portal, you will need to do the following things:

 Product.dat contains product data that is used by LexActivator.
 The product id is the identifier of your product that is to be used in the code.